20kdc/reimagined-pancake/Reference/2_Classes/Tilemap.md

 These are the "null" Autotile layer, and the 7 proper Autotile layers.

 Tile ID 384 and onwards is simply an index into the `Graphics/Tilesets/` map.
-256 wide, nothing much to see here.
+256 pixels wide, nothing much to see here.

 There appears to be a limit in the official RPG Maker XP software of tile IDs being limited from 0 to 1631.